-Crossing continents – divers explore a unique geological site where two tectonic plates meet.
+Crossing continents – divers with the best full face snorkeling mask explore a unique geological site where two tectonic plates meet.

 The Silfra Fissure in Iceland is a submerged rift on the boundary between the North American and Eurasian tectonic plates.